Toolbox

 Mary

 Great ideas, Mary.
 I especially like the sawdust idea.
-My garage has a big pile of it in the corner from some work we were doing over the weekend
+My garage has a big pile of it in the corner from some work we were doing over the weekend :) Thanks for sharing!

 We make these with the big egg crates we sweet talk the school cafeteria ladies to save for us.
 Since our school participates in a breakfast program, they have several of them per week, far more than we could use.
 Each sheet has about 30 “dimples” per sheet.
 I save dryer lint, pencil sharpener shavings, and any other burnable debris I can find to fill them.
 Then, when we have enough, I get the candles I buy for pennies from garage sales and melt them in a pan I picked up at Goodwill just for this.
 They work fantastic in our wood stove, and the hard wax of those fat pillar candles makes each piece burn for 12 to 15 minutes!
 Plenty of time to get the kindling started.

-I’ve been thinking that if I topped each dimple with red or orange tissue paper to make them attractive, and sold them in blocks of 16 (4×4 dimples) they might sell well as a Fall fundraiser for our school.
+I've been thinking that if I topped each dimple with red or orange tissue paper to make them attractive, and sold them in blocks of 16 (4x4 dimples) they might sell well as a Fall fundraiser for our school.

 Maven, what a great idea for bundling them together to give as a gift or to raise money for a cause.
 This is something kids could help do as well.
 Little Jo just started Kindergarten so I will have to see if I can get some egg cartons from the cafeteria as well, thanks for the tip!